artmg/home-assistant-docker/README.md

 Yes, it's still a Work in Progress :)

-* Move the docker instructions from the other wiki into `about/installing-docker`
-* same with `about/setting-up-your-system` for the OS / SSH etc
 * If you started with a clone, and already added your own config, how to turn the modified clone into your own repo - https://github.com/artmg/lubuild/blob/master/help/use/git-source-control.md#workflow-examples
 * Data Notes (linked from compose/README)